TomasJohansson/crsTransformations-dotnet/docs/README.md

     // The weight values above illustrates a situation where you (for some reason) want to consider
     // the transformation results from 'MightyLittleGeodesy' as being 'two times better' than the others.
 ```
+# CrsIdentifier and CrsCoordinate
 All of the transform methods (defined in the above interface *ICrsTransformationAdapter*) need two parameters, one input coordinate and one parameter specifying the target system i.e. to which coordinate reference system the input coordinate will be transformed to.

 The target system can be specified with three data types (i.e. with overloaded methods), either an integer or a string, or a 'CrsIdentifier'.
 If an integer or string is used, then internally an 'CrsIdentifier' will be created, to send it as parameter to the adapter implementations.
 Therefore, if you intend to do many transformation from or to a coordinate reference system, then you may choose to create an instace of CrsIdentifier yourself, but for more convenience you may want to use the overloaded methods with integer as parameter (or maybe string if you already have acess to some "EPSG:"-string, see example below).

-A coordinate includes information about the coordinate reference system, i.e. a 'CrsIdentifier' but there are also factory methods (creating coordinate instances) which are overloaded with integer or string parameters.
+A coordinate (type CrsCoordinate) includes information about the coordinate reference system, i.e. a 'CrsIdentifier' but there are also factory methods (creating coordinate instances) which are overloaded with integer or string parameters.

 There are many factory methods with different names and different order for the two (x/y) position values as illustated in the example below.
 Depending on the desired semantic in your context, you may want to use the different methods (or similarly named accessors in *CrsCoordinate*) like this: